 Microsoft is offering Windows 10 as a free upgrade for computers running Windows 7 and Windows 8.1.
-Additionally, there a lot of new features, such as Cortana, the Unified Settings app which runs across devices, the return of the Start menu, which combines the Windows 7 Start menu with the Start screen in Windows 8.1, and many more features.
-If you not satisfied with Windows 10 or find out some things don’t work properly.
-It’s easy to revert back to windows 7 from windows 10 1809.
+Additionally, there are a lot of new features, such as Cortana, the Unified Settings app which runs across devices, the return of the Start menu, which combines the Windows 7 Start Menu with the Start screen in Windows 8.1, and many more features.
+If you are not satisfied with Windows 10 or find out some things don’t work properly.
+It’s easy to revert back to windows 7 from windows 10 21H2.
 Windows 10 has a built-in feature that allows you to go back to your old operating system.
 But you can only downgrade if you upgraded from Windows 7 or 8.1.

 Microsoft gives you 10 days to try out the new OS and roll back To the previous OS.
 When you upgraded to Windows 10 on a PC that already has Windows, the old version is stored in a folder called Windows.old.